redwoodjs/redwoodjs-com-archive/docs/services.md

 * Followed by a `.`
 * Ending with one or more characters that aren't whitespace

-Since the [official email regex](http://www.ex-parrot.com/~pdw/Mail-RFC822-Address.html) is around 6,300 characters long, we though this one was **good enough**.
+Since the [official email regex](http://www.ex-parrot.com/~pdw/Mail-RFC822-Address.html) is around 6,300 characters long, we though this one was good enough.
 If you have a different, preferred email validation regular expression, use the [format](#format) validation.

 ```javascript
 validate(input.email, 'Email', {